tafalk/tafalk-web/README.md

 npx serve -s build
 ```

-However, you need to set environment variables to have it functioning.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**